Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
-I do data science and machine learning with experience in building predictive models, statistical methods, and optimization.
-I am working on translating data into practical insights that support financial decision-making, risk management, and research.
+I do data science and machine learning with experience in building predictive models, and statistical methods.
+I am working on translating data into practical insights that support financial decision-making, risk management, and optimized research.
 </p>

 <p align="center">